List of Attack on Titan characters: Nine Titans

-The 15 m Armored Titan is covered by hardened, armor plating-like skin across its body, except in key joint areas necessary for movement.
+The 15 m "The Armored Titan Burdened by armor, hardened by war."
+It is covered by hardened, armor plating-like skin across its body, except in key joint areas necessary for movement.
 Its armor is capable of protecting the Titan form from significant amounts of damage, even a direct hit from a cannon or the ultra hard steel blades of the Paradis Scout Regiment, although it can be defeated by high-power weaponries such as the Scout's Thunder Spear shaped charges and the Mid-East Allied Forces' anti-Titan artillery.
 The hardened skin however is heavy and can restrain movements, and the Armored Titan is only capable of maintaining moderate running speeds when completely armored unless it voluntarily sheds segments of the armor (e.g. behind the knees).
 The Armored Titan is currently in the possession of Reiner Braun, whose 13-year tenure is expiring with his cousin Gabi Braun an eligible candidate to inherit his power.